Bidirectional Consistency Models: Conclusions and Limitations

 \section{Conclusions and Limitations}

-In this work, we introduce the Bidirectional Consistency Model (BCM), enhancing upon existing consistency models \citep{song2023consistency,song2023improved} by establishing a stronger consistency.
+In this work, we introduce the Bidirectional Consistency Model (BCM), enhancing upon existing consistency models \citep{song2023consistency,song2023improved,kim2023consistency} by establishing a stronger consistency.
 This consistency ensures that points along the same trajectory of the probability flow (PF) ODE map to each other, thereby unifying generation and inversion tasks within one framework.
 By exploiting its bidirectional consistency, we devise new sampling schemes and showcase applications in a variety of downstream tasks.
-Given the pervasive application of diffusion models and the comparatively limited research into accelerating their inversion tasks, we believe that our model opens a new avenue for further exploration.
+Unlike other distillation approaches, a notable property of CMs is their ability to enable fast traversal along the entire PF ODE.
+Our proposed BCM further enriches this, and we believe that it will open a new avenue for further exploration.

-A main limitation of our method is that while employing more steps in generation or inversion can initially enhance results, the performance improvements tend to plateau quickly.
-Consequently, increasing the Number of Function Evaluations (NFEs) beyond a certain point does not yield further performance gains.
-This phenomenon could be attributed to the fact that while increasing NFEs reduces the error at each step, cumulatively, more steps can lead to an accumulation of errors.
+One limitation of our method is that while employing more steps in generation or inversion can initially enhance results, the performance improvements tend to plateau quickly.
+Increasing the Number of Function Evaluations (NFEs) beyond a certain point does not yield further performance gains.
+This is similar to CMs, where there is no performance gain with more than 2 NFEs.
 A potential solution involves employing the parameterization and tricks proposed by \citet{kim2023consistency}.

-Additionally, as previously mentioned, our method delivers imperfect inversion, sometimes altering the image content.
-While this also happens in ODE-based methods \citep{karras2022elucidating,song2020denoising}, it complicates the downstream applications.
-Therefore, future work can involve developing more accurate inversion techniques, such as the approach proposed by \citet{wallace2023edict}.
+Additionally, our method delivers imperfect inversion, which sometimes alters the image content.
+However, we should note that this also happens in ODE-based DMs.
+Future work can involve developing more accurate inversion techniques, like the approach by \citet{wallace2023edict}.
+Alternatively, we can fine-tune our BCM for specific downstream tasks to further enhance its performance.

-Another limitation of our method is its large training requirements, particularly when processing higher-resolution images.
-A potential approach to mitigate this issue is distillation, inspired by the consistency distillation introduced by \citet{song2023consistency}.
-Alternatively, we can apply BCM in the latent space, similar to the latent consistency model proposed by \citet{luo2023latent}.